 Players can choose from a number of different pets, including a cat, dog, dragon, monkey, panda, penguin, robot and unicorn.
 Points are earned via physical activity.
 The activities are a lot of fun, and include for example “Walk like a crab,” “Spin like a helicopter,” and “Crawl like a turtle”.
 As they move and earn points, kids unlock each of the additional eight pets and earn virtual toys for each of them.

 LeapBand is designed to facilitate physical activities in a fun, imaginative, and engaging way, supplemented by LeapBand’s virtual pets and an accompanying app that offer age-appropriate lessons about health and nutrition.
-LeapBand can be a great tool to support a child’s healthy development.
-This product is geared toward children aged 4 to 7.
-It is a standalone, water resistant device that does not require a smartphone to use.
+The device can be a great tool to support a child’s healthy development.

-Parents can set goals, and add rewards for their child to keep them active and exploring.
-They can customize things like screen time and custom adventures, like “A Trip to the Zoo with Mom”.
+Parents can set goals, and add in their own rewards.
+They can also customize things such as screen time and custom adventures, for example “A Trip to the Zoo with Mom”.
 The parent sets up a parent password to access this area.

 The device is available in 7 kid-friendly colors and syncs with a free iOS app wirelessly via Bluetooth.
 It tracks activity, allows you to set goals and rewards is water-resistant and has a durable clip for hip and shoe.
 The tracker stores 30 days of activity, has a LED light on device blinks when syncing and includes an additional battery.